ShubhadeepSadhukhan1993/fastSF/paper.md

 In the next section, we provide a brief description of the code.

 # Design of the Code
 Typical structure function computations [Eqs (1-3)] in literature involve calculation of the velocity or scalar difference using loops over $\mathbf{r}$ and $\mathbf{l}$.
-This amounts to six nested `for` loops for three dimensions that makes the computations very expensive for large grids.
+This amounts to six nested `for` loops for 3D fields that makes the computations very expensive for large grids.
 In our code, we employ vectorization and loops over only $\mathbf{l}$ for computing the structure functions.
 The new algorithm enhances the performance approximately 20 times over the earlier schemes due to vectorization.
-In the following, we provide the algorithm for structure function computation for two-dimensional velocity field.
+In the following, we provide the algorithm for structure function computation for 2D velocity field.

 **Pseudo-code**